usacs/Self-Guided-Projects/To-Do List CLI/content/Part-2.md

 ## Data Representation in Persistent Memory

 Writing our to-do list to persistent memory is all well and good, but how exactly do we do that?
 We generally can't write arbitrarily complex Rust types to disk; only explicit sequences of bytes.
+And we must have some consistency so that we can also read the memory that we persist.

 We apply a paradigm called [serialization](https://en.wikipedia.org/wiki/Serialization) to solve this problem.
 Serialization is the process of translating data structures and object state represented in a program into a format that can be stored in disk, transmitted across a network connection, and reconstructed later.
 This practice is widely applied in many different fields of software engineering; it's useful just about anywhere that multiple components of software need to interface with each other, which is to say, everywhere.

 Once we know that the user is finished interacting with the to-do list, e.g. when it is scheduled by the Rust compiler to be freed from memory, we can serialize it and write to disk.
 Similarly, once we know that the user wants to once again interact with the to-do list, we load it from disk and _deserialize_ it back into the original format.

-The Rust community provides the [serde-rs](https://serde.rs/) framework, which provides an interface to generically serialize and deserialize Rust data structures.
-We will extensively use this framework to provide the desired API to our frontend.
+The Rust community provides the [serde-rs](https://serde.rs/) framework, which exposes an API to generically serialize and deserialize Rust data structures.
+In this part of the tutorial, we make extensive use of this framework to provide a simple API to our frontend that manages a user's to-do list and then saves it to disk when s/he doesn't need it anymore.
+For more on how serde compares with competitors, [see this aside](Rust-Asides.md#aside-serialization "Wherein we just gloat about Rust being cooler than us.").

-For more information on serialization and `serde-rs`, please see the [pertinent aside](Rust-Asides.md).

 ## Setting Up